00:00:02 Tailwind provides powerful utilities for structuring layouts with positioning, display properties, flexbox and grid.

 00:00:10 So, let's go over them one by one.

-00:00:12 Most of the time, you'll see yourself using display, position, and maybe sometimes overflow CSS properties.
+00:00:12 Most of the time, you'll see yourself using display, position and maybe sometimes overflow CSS properties.

-00:00:19 So, let's first talk about positioning.
+00:00:20 Let's first talk about positioning.

 00:00:22 Positioning defines where an element appears relative to its container or the viewport.

-00:00:33 Then there's absolute, which moves it to the nearest parent.
+00:00:33 Then there's absolute which move it to the nearest parent.

 00:00:42 as well as Position Sticky, which makes it behave normally until scrolled to a certain point.

-00:00:48 For example, if you create a red 10 by 10 square, and you give it a Top Zero property, it'll be fixed at the top of the page,
+00:00:48 For example, if you create a red 10 by 10 square and you give it a Top Zero property, it'll be fixed at the top of the page regardless of your scroll position.

-00:00:59 Then, much more important than Position, there's Display, and specifically Flexbox and Tailwind.
+00:00:59 Then, much more important than Position, there's Display and specifically Flexbox and Tailwind.

 00:01:05 It determines how an element behaves in terms of layout and visibility within the document.